High-density gas target at the LHCb experiment: The Gas Feed System

 The injection table hosts the gas reservoirs and all the equipment that is needed for the gas injection preparation and monitoring.
 While sensitive components such as capacitive gauges, valves and RGA should not exceed 100$^{\circ}$C, all other elements withstood a 24h bake-out at 150$^{\circ}$C to remove water, except for the NEG filter which was activated at 400$^{\circ}$C. Permanent bake-out heaters are also available, allowing bake-out cycles to be performed during technical stops or shutdowns.

-All the gas reservoirs store up to a 1.5 bar pressure in a 1 liter volume and are equipped with an interface for the gas refilling.
+All the gas reservoirs store up to a 1.5~bar pressure in a 1~liter volume and are equipped with an interface for the gas refilling.
 The R1, R2, and R3 reservoirs are designated for noble gases, and are connected with noble gas purification bypass (SAES purifier PS10) via the process valves PV601, PV602 and PV603, as indicated in Fig.~\ref{fig:GFS1}.
+The injected gas is purified with a commercial NEG filter, which reduces the concentration of contaminants from ppm to ppb level~\cite{Bregliozzi_NEG}.
 The reservoirs R4 are dedicated to store getterable gases and are directly connected to a high-pressure feeding arm via PV604.

 All the injected gas is dosed to a low-pressure measurement arm using the variable leak valve DV601.
 To store a precise quantity of injected gas, two calibrated volumes C1 (0.0565 l) and C2 (0.1565 l) are installed and connected by the process valves PV606 and PV607.
 The PZ602 and PZ603 gauges allow performing precise measurements of the pressure independently of the gas type, in a range from $1\cdot 10^{-3}$ to 11\,mbar and from 0.1 to 1100\,mbar, respectively.
 On these measuring volumes, a fixed pumping group composed of a turbo-molecular pump and a primary vacuum pump allows for recovery of the GFS after the injection and for the injection table conditioning during the gas preparation processes.
 It also contains an interface for helium-leak detection.